sendgrid/docs/source/User_Guide/Settings/multiple_credentials.md

 -   **Web** - enables access to the web dashboard allows the specified credentials to administer the account using the web-based console.

 {% info %}
-Future updates to Multiple User Credentials will allow for more granular control over access rights granted to the specified credentials.
+Future updates to multiple user credentials will allow for more granular control over access rights granted to the specified credentials.
 At this time, granting access to one of the three available features is granting full access to that feature, with the following exceptions:

 -   In order to allow credentials to send mail via an API call, you must also allow them Email access
 -   Granting credentials access to Email will allow them to use the API calls that send messages